-By being temperamentally entrepreneurial, even trailblazing.
-Our alumnae include the cofounder of Zipcar, the cofounder of City Year, the first woman to lead climbs to both Mount Everest and K2, the CEO of the Home for Little Wanderers, the executive director of Partners in Health, and the director of SLAC National Accelerator Laboratory.
-That’s not an accident.
+Temperamentally entrepreneurial, even trailblazing, our alumnae include the cofounder of Zipcar, the cofounder of City Year, the first woman to lead climbs to both Mount Everest and K2, the CEO of the Home for Little Wanderers, the executive director of Partners in Health, and the director emerita of SLAC National Accelerator Laboratory.
+That’s no accident.
 See a sampling of Wellesley's illustrious alumnae.

 Into the Pages of History

-So, for example: two secretaries of state, presidents of Duke and Mills and Vassar, a groundbreaking string theorist, Pulitzer Prize-winning journalists, a NASA astronaut, Korea’s first female ambassador, the secretary- general of the Third World Conference on Women, and the women who are in some way responsible for Nancy Drew, Miss Manners, the discovery of pheromones, and the idea—actually the tangible proof—that a woman could be President of the United States.
+So, for example: two secretaries of state; presidents of Duke, Mills, Vassar, and Trinity; a groundbreaking string theorist; Pulitzer Prize-winning journalists; a NASA astronaut; Korea’s first female ambassador; the secretary-general of the Third World Conference on Women; and the women who are in some way responsible for Nancy Drew, Miss Manners, the discovery of pheromones, and the idea—indeed the tangible proof—that a woman could be president of the United States.
 Further reading: our Alumnae Achievement Awards.
 See all Alumnae Achievement Award Winners as well as recent Winners.